40% of the information provided by our senses comes from our ears*

 Acoustic Reflex Testing

-During Acoustic reflex testing you will hear a very loud sound for a very short period of time.
-This test provides an indication of the neutral connections between the ear and the brain by measuring the activation of the stapedius muscle.
+During Acoustic reflex testing you will hear a loud sound for a very short period of time.
+This test provides an indication of the neural connections between the ear and the brain by measuring the activation of the stapedius muscle.

-This is where a very sensitive microphone is placed in the ear canal and measures the cochlea’s response to a click stimulus.
+This is where a tiny microphone is placed in the ear canal and measures the cochlea’s response to a click stimulus.
 OAE’s are a good test of cochlear health.
-We conduct this test on all ages and it takes around 10 minutes to complete.
+We conduct this test on all ages and it takes around 5 minutes to complete.

 Auditory Brainstem Response

 This test measures the integrity of the acoustic nerve from the cochlea to the brainstem as well as providing an indication of overall hearing levels.
-We conduct this test on all ages and it takes around 10 minutes.
+We mainly conduct this test on children, however it may be used at any age if required.

 Central Auditory Processing

 We use a number of specific tests to determine how well the brain processes auditory information.
-Individuals with APD usually have normal structure and function of the outer, middle and inner ear (peripheral hearing).
-However, they cannot process the information they hear in the same way as others do, which leads to difficulties in recognizing and interpreting sounds, especially the sounds composing speech.
-We recommend this test for children from age 5 onwards and it takes around 90 minutes.
+Individuals with Auditory Processing Disorder usually have normal structure and function of the outer, middle and inner ear (peripheral hearing, however, they cannot process the information they hear in the same way as others do.
+This leads to difficulties in recognizing and interpreting speech in difficult environments (for example in a school classroom).